RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab05.md

 # Introduction

 Before we dive into starting to build our pipeline, let's review some of the key concepts in Tekton

 # Key Concepts

 ## Tasks and Steps, and Task Runs

 So, here are the definitions:

-* Step : Run commands in a container with volumes, env vars, etc
+* Step: Run commands in a container with volumes, env vars, etc
-* Task : a list of steps that run sequentially in the same pod.
+* Task: a list of steps that run sequentially in the same pod.
-* Task Run : an invocation of a task with inputs and outputs
+* TaskRun: an invocation of a task with inputs and outputs

 A few things to highlight from the definitions above:

-* Steps are fairly low-level : they basically say "here, run this container, and then run this command in this container".
+* Steps are fairly low-level: they basically say "here, run this container, and then run this command in this container".
 * Steps in a task cannot take their own parameters beyond what's pre-defined in the Step specification.
 * The way you make the Task reusable is by taking in the values that the steps might need, and move them with parameters.
 In order to refer to the parameters in the body of the task (e.g. in steps) is by using the special `$(params.my-param-name)` syntax (if you wanted to use the `my-param-name`)
 * Task runs are the runtime representation of a Task - where the task and the actual parameters with which the task was called with.
 The task runs provide the input to the tasks to execute with, e.g. parameters, resources, serivce accounts, workspaces
 * Also note that because Steps in a Task execute in the same pod, they are able to share some local resources.

-Let's look at an example :
+Let's look at an example:

 ```yaml
 kind: Task